mtrazzi/cool/README.md

 similar to thomas frank's impossible list, though for me it's more "stuff I'd be happy to have done on my deathbed"

-## life goals
+## music goals

 - [ ] release a 1h mix on soundcloud
 - [ ] mix in front of 5 people dancing

 ## professional goals

 - [ ] reach 700 followers on Twitter again (last updated: April 2nd 2022)
 - [ ] reach 100 subscribers on Youtube
 - [ ] interview 10 people on the inside view podcast

 ## health goals

 - [ ] 12 reps with 50 kg doing bench press (assuming current bar is 20kg)
+- [ ] do a 10 days meditation course
+- [ ] weight yourself at < 21.0% fat on your current balance

 ## travel goals
 - [ ] write a tweet in San Francisco
-- [ ] go to a dance party in Berlin
+- [ ] dance in Berlin
-- [ ] go to a temple in China
-- [ ] play baduk in Korea
+- [ ] swim in Bali
 - [ ] eat food in Thailand

+## dating goals
+- [ ] suggest to give your number to one girl you didn't already know